Devansh-Umar/Traffic-Light-with-Pedestrian-Crossing/README.md

 4. Arduino Uno Board & a Mini Breadboard

 In normal condition signal is going to run as usual - (Red for 2sec, Yellow for 2sec and then Green for 6sec).
-But when someone press the button then, it's going to switch on pedestrian mode and both Red & Blue LEDs will glow simultaneously for 4sec, and agaian after that it would be in its normal condition untill someone press the button.
+But when someone press the button then, it's going to switch on pedestrian mode and both Red & Blue LEDs will glow simultaneously for 4sec, and again after that it would be in its normal condition untill someone press the button.